markwang0/TauDEM/README.md

 This readme has been adapted for this fork of TauDEM.
 See the original here: https://github.com/dtarb/TauDEM#readme

+This fork contains an edited `linklib.h` file.
+I needed to replace some deprecated MPI constructs to get TauDEM to compile.
+This fork also includes the tool `inunmap`.

 TauDEM (Terrain Analysis Using Digital Elevation Models) is a suite of Digital Elevation Model (DEM) tools for the extraction and analysis of hydrologic information from topography as represented by a DEM.
 TauDEM is developed by [David Tarboton](https://hydrology.usu.edu/dtarb/).

 For more information on the development of TauDEM please refer to the wiki https://github.com/dtarb/TauDEM/wiki.